Skip to main content

 Abdulmalik

-So along the way you discovered that you will be needing some sensitive credentials like github token to use with aws amplify, datadog api and key deployments?
+So along the way, you discovered that you will need some sensitive credentials like GitHub token to use with aws amplify, datadog API and key deployments?

-well there are various approach to getting the secrets to our IaC, and the first approach i believe you would want to use, is putting the api keys in your codes as variables which is actually a bad approach.
+well, there are various approaches to getting the secrets to our IaC, and the first approach I believe you would want to use is putting the API keys in your codes as variables which is a bad approach.

 variables.tf